PranavMakani/SimpleLang-Compiler/README.md

 - **Functions and Variables:**
   - `getNextToken()`: This function reads the input code and returns the next token.
-  - `Token current_token`: Holds the current token being processed.
+  - `Token Available_token`: Holds the current token being processed.
   - `input[]`: An array holding the SimpleLang source code.
   - `TOKEN_ASSIGN` and `TOKEN_EQUAL`: Differentiates between the assignment operator (`=`) and the equality operator (`==`).